What are average gas & electricity bills in Ireland?

 Combined with our expensive electricity and gas, this trend has not only affected our pockets, but it has also affected our ability to meet our 2020 carbon reduction goals, in line with the Paris Agreement.

 The solution is to implement energy-saving measures not only in households but also across the industries producing most of our carbon emissions, to reduce our both our carbon footprint and cut down on the financial impact on households.
+Ireland has also implemented a carbon tax to disincentive the use of fossil fuels and provide financing for offsetting CO2 emissions and investing in renewable technology.

 Smart meters are just one part of the solution to us becoming more energy aware, and the construction of the Celtic Interconnector should also exert downward pressure on the price of energy in Ireland, leading to cheaper electricity.